It’s time for another Monday Marketing post.

 If you are a specific-genre writer, such as a horror writer or a YA writer, you may want to state that as your title.

-If you haven’t set yourself up an author website, make sure you do so before you get your business cards.
+If you haven’t set up an author website, make sure you do so before you get your business cards.
 Including your author website URL is a definite.

 If you have a tagline for yourself, this is a good thing to include on a business card.
 Using the tagline from your current book is a possibility but it becomes connected to that specific book.
 Whereas a business card is better connected to you the author.